rjrodger/patrun/README.md

 # The Why

-This module let's you build a simple decision tree so you can avoid writing _if_ statements.
+This module lets you build a simple decision tree so you can avoid writing _if_ statements.
 It tries to make the minimum number of comparisons necessary to pick out the most specific match.